aromprg/eclipse-encoding-plugin/README.md

 # Autodetect Encoding Eclipse Plugin (x-MacCyrillic disable in this fork)
+**x-MacCyrillic disable because I have a false positive detection in my Cp1251 source files**

 Show file information for the active editor in the Eclipse status bar.

 ## Install